Basil, raw cashews, miso, lemon juice, and EVOO are all you need to make the best vegan pesto in under 10 minutes.

 Having a jar of it in your fridge means you’re halfway to a complete meal.
 Although there are some decent ones in stores these days, my local supermarket doesn’t carry a vegan version.
-And even if it did, I’d still likely make my own so I could control the quality of ingredients and leave out any freaky preservatives/chemicals.
+And even if it did, I’d still likely make my own so I could leave out any freaky preservatives/chemicals.

 This cheese-less version with miso and cashews is, in my opinion, the best vegan pesto ever.
 I’ve made many, many pestos over the years, and this combo and ratio of ingredients is pretty fool-proof.
 Here’s how it’s done…

 This herbaceous sauce has a ton of fresh basil, raw cashews, white miso, a bit of garlic, extra virgin olive oil, a bit of lemon, salt, and pepper.
 The duo of cashews and miso provides the creamy richness and salty funk, respectively, of the Parmesan cheese you’d typically have in traditional pesto.

 Start by measuring out 3 packed cups of basil; this means you should fill and pack down a 1-cup measure 3 times.
 If this is your first rodeo, you may be surprised by the colossal amount of basil you need to make just 1 cup of the sauce.